Ekojo12/Power-BI-Visualization/README.md

 ### Data Sources
 ---
 The data used for this assignment was shared by the facilator for Data Analysis class in SkilHarvest.
-- It is an excel file comprsing of 30,800 columns and 10 rows.
+- It is an excel file comprising of 30,800 columns and 10 rows.

 ### Tools Used
 ---